If you have found an animal digging holes in your garden, you might be surprised to discover it is a raccoon.

 How To Make Homemade Raccoon Repellent

-There are a number of different homemade raccoon repellents you can make yourself.
-If you don’t like the smell of hot sauce or ammonia then you can try vinegar or Epsom salts.
-If you have pets then I really cannot recommend any of these.
+There are several different homemade raccoon repellents you can make yourself.
+If you don’t like the smell of hot sauce or ammonia, you can try vinegar or Epsom salts.
+If you have pets, I cannot recommend any of these.

-- Mix a gallon of water with a bottle of hot sauce and a teaspoon of dishwashing soap
+- Mix a gallon of water with a bottle of hot sauce or cayenne pepper and a teaspoon of dishwashing soap

 - Rags can be dipped into ammonia and placed around the property

-- Apple cider vinegar can be placed around the perimeter and around the garbage in small jars
+- Apple cider vinegar can be placed around the perimeter, and the garbage in small jars.

 - Dip rags into apple cider vinegar and place them around the entry points